 Nestled in the Hoang Lien Son Mountain range, the picturesque Sapa town is known for its stunning landscapes, lush, terraced rice fields, and vibrant ethnic minority cultures.
 It is one of the most popular travel destinations in Vietnam.
-When I was a college student in 2012, I visited Sapa and fell in love with the foods here, from stick rice in bamboo (cơm lam), smoked buffalo meat (trâu gác bếp), roasted chestnut and Sapa Chestnut Cake.
-The puff pastry wraps a natural sweet and nutty chestnut paste filling, which makes you satisfied with every bites.
-So, after more than 10 years, I tried making it again and luckily, I got that special taste again in my kitchen.
+When I was a college student in 2012, I visited Sapa and fell in love with the food here, from sticky rice in bamboo (cơm lam), smoked buffalo meat (trâu gác bếp), roasted chestnuts, and Sapa Chestnut Cake.
+The puff pastry wraps around a natural sweet and nutty chestnut paste filling, satisfying you with every bite.
+So, after more than 10 years, I tried making it again and luckily, I was able to recreate that special taste in my kitchen.
 Let’s make it!

 What is Sapa Chestnut Cake Made From?

-Let’s dive into the ingredients which form the cake first.
-The wrapper is puff-pastry including all-purpose flour, butter, egg, and coconut oil or other vegetable oil.
-The filling is made from Chestnut.
-Sapa is one of a few regions in the North of Vietnam in which chestnut tree is a native plant.
-It’s because Sapa is 1500 meters above the sea, so it’s cool all year round and chestnut trees can grow naturally.
-To make Chestnut Paste Filling, you’ll need chestnut, honey, oil and milk.
+Let’s first dive into the ingredients that make up the cake.
+The wrapper is made of puff pastry, which includes all-purpose flour, butter, eggs, and either coconut or another type of vegetable oil.
+The filling is made from Chestnuts.
+Sapa is one of the few regions in the North of Vietnam where the chestnut tree is native.
+This is because Sapa is 1,500 meters above sea level, providing a cool climate year-round where chestnut trees can grow naturally.
+To make Chestnut Paste Filling, you will need chestnut, honey, oil, and milk.

 Basic ingredients, aren’t they?
 Below is the exact amount of ingredients for 8 cakes: